Best Office Chair

 Analysis and Test Results

 We've spent years testing some of these products side-by-side, dividing our testing process up into metrics: comfort, adjustability, durability, and ease of assembly.
-Our full results discussed below.
+Our full results are discussed below.
 We had a panel of judges of varying body types and heights try out each chair for an extended period, then had them fill out a survey about each chair to get their thoughts on comfort and adjustability.
 We used our impressions from building each chair for the assembly metric.
-When it came to assessing durability we researched existing customer reviews and examined how well the chairs actually held up to our testing process.
+When it came to assessing durability, we researched existing customer reviews and examined how well the chairs actually held up to our testing process.

 Related: Buying Advice for Office Chairs